 For decades, Palmer and noted hotelier Harris Rosen reshaped their respective industries.
 Along the way, the two Orlando residents have also literally changed the Central Florida landscape.

 Palmer, of course, put Orlando on the map with his personal Bay Hill Club & Lodge, which annually hosts the prestigious PGA Tour Arnold Palmer Invitational presented by MasterCard and benefits the Arnold Palmer Medical Center.
 Meanwhile, Rosen created one of the biggest and most respected independent hotel networks in the world’s most visited city and helped establish the University of Central Florida’s renowned Rosen College of Hospitality Management after making a donation of $10 million and 20 acres of land at the foot of Rosen Shingle Creek.

 Fittingly, Rosen and Palmer are now associated with the new Shingle Creek Golf Course, further accentuating an already-strong connection between the Orlando icons and their respective signature properties.
 For starters, the golf and hospitality icons almost share the same birthday (Rosen was born on Sept.
 9; Palmer, 10 years his senior, who was born on Sept.
 10).

 Indeed, there are a number of other parallels between Palmer and Rosen’s new championship course, situated just a few miles from Palmer’s part-time home at Bay Hill.
-For instance, Shingle Creek’s longtime director of golf Dave Scott started his career working for Palmer at Bay Hill.
 And acclaimed golf instructor Brad Brewer, who opened his namesake Brad Brewer Golf Academy at Shingle Creek Golf Club soon after it first opened 13 years ago, was a longtime Palmer associate as the co-founder of the Arnold Palmer Golf Academies.